-Borough Council's Guide e parental responsibility for the child named on the application e for Parents and the relevant oversubscription criteria for the d all the information I have given is accurate.
-I am aware that schools I am ap plying for and all other Parent Signature: Date
+I am the parent or have parental responsibility for the child named on the application form.
+I confirm that I have read Darlington Borough Council's Guide for Parents and the relevant oversubscription criteria for the schools I am applying for and all other relevant information and all the information I have given is accurate.
+I am aware that any place offered on false information may be withdrawn.

+Parent Signature:

+Date